yellowbean/absbox-doc/docs/source/installation.rst

 Public Server vs Self-hosted
 -----------------------------

 ``absbox`` needs to connect a engine behind the scene.
-User can choose a public one or use it's own if user is looking for more privacy and performance.
+User can choose a public one or use it's own if user is keen on privacy and performance.

 .. code-block:: python